aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a OTT to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Python developers often need to convert OTT files to XLSM format for various reasons.
+OTT files are used to store text documents, such as emails, reports, and other documents, while XLSM files are used to store data in a spreadsheet format.
+Converting OTT files to XLSM format allows developers to easily access and manipulate the data stored in the OTT file.

+<h2>How Aspose.Total Helps for OTT to XLSM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process from OTT to XLSM.
+The process is mainly done in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert the OTT file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features that can help developers manipulate the data stored in the XLSM file.

+Aspose.Total for Python via .NET is a powerful and reliable API that can help developers automate the conversion process from OTT to XLSM.
+It provides a comprehensive package of APIs that can help developers easily convert OTT files to XLSM format and manipulate the data stored in the XLSM file.

 {{% /blocks/products/pf/feature-page-summary %}}